neksa/elementary-functions/input/README.md

 This file contains search hits for all profiles in *extracted_matrix* file with a very lax threshold of E-value<1000.
 It means that you should probably filter it by a more stringent E-value.

 The sequences of matches can be extracted from all_CDD-3.11.fasta.gz using the start position #.
-Note that the fasta file contains XXXX prefix and suffix XXXX to allow for overhanging profile-sequence alignments.
+Note that the fasta file contains XXXXX prefix and suffix XXXXX to allow for overhanging profile-sequence alignments.

 Columns:

-    - Profile ID
+    * Profile ID
-    - Score of the hit
+    * Score of the hit
-    - Evalue of the hit
+    * Evalue of the hit
-    - start position # of the hit in the CDD PSSM
+    * start position # of the hit in the CDD PSSM
-    - CDD header
+    * CDD header

     87	-2.93	814.00	0	gnl|CDD|238014 cd00057, gi,11356716
     87	-2.96	877.00	89	gnl|CDD|238020 cd00063, gi,2497559